slackhq/circuit/docs/code-gen.md

 Code Generation
 ===============

-If using Dagger and Anvil, Circuit offers a KSP-based code gen solution to ease boilerplate around generating factories.
+If using Dagger and Anvil or Hilt, Circuit offers a KSP-based code gen solution to ease boilerplate around generating factories.

 ## Installation